Cross Country and Roller Ski Pole Size Chart

 Rollerski poles are commonly made with carbon, fibreglass or a combination of the two.
 Each of the material types have their advantages and disadvantages.
 Poles that are 100% carbon are stiff, lightweight and offer the best power transfer from arm to pole tip.
 These are suited for experienced rollerskiers and racers.
 Poles that have a combination of 50% carbon, 50% fibreglass are more flexible, heavier and so do not break as easily as fully carbon poles.
 This is generally more economical and is a popular choice for recreational rollerskiers.

 Other features to look out for include pole straps, ski pole handles (generally made from cork) and ski poles tip replacements which can come in different sizes.
-To see more equipment for rollerski poles, you can visit Ski Pole Grips or Tips for Rollerski & Cross Country Ski poles.
+To see more equipment for rollerski poles, you can check out our Accessories for Roller Ski poles.